APSL/redux-i18n/README.md

 }
 ```

-Don't worry because *redux-i18n* will take fallback language content.
+...*redux-i18n* will fallback on the closest property.
 In this case, *es* or *en*.

 ## Extract/Import scripts

-Exists two scripts for extract texts to a template (template.pot) and use in *Poedit* and import texts from *po* files to a *translation.js*.
+*redux-i18n* includes a script to extract your translation strings to a .pot template which you can use in *Poedit*, and another to import strings from *po* files to a *translation.js*.

-Add this scripts in your *package.json* for this purpose:
+Add the scripts in your *package.json* for this purpose:

 ```json
     "scripts": {